-The department provides a photography (clinical and non-clinical), graphic design, videography, and ID badge service to the Trust.
+The department provides a photography (clinical and non-clinical), graphic design and videography service to the Trust.

 Clinical photography is used primarily for patient records, teaching and/or publication.
 We mainly photograph patients in our dedicated studio, however, we also photograph patients in clinics, on the wards and in theatre.
 The department's Clinical Photographers are also trained in ophthalmic imaging which is undertaken in the ophthalmology department using a variety of specialist equipment and retinal cameras.
 Medico-legal work is also undertaken.

 If you have been asked to make an appointment for clinical photography please call us and bring your form on the day.
 Usually, you will be photographed soon after you arrive at the department, however, you may have to wait a short time if the photographer is busy with another patient.
 If you are coming from another hospital, contact us to make an appointment in advance.
 Please remove any jewellery from the area we will need to image and if your hair is long enough to be tied then please tie it up above your shoulders and behind your ears (i.e.Ponytail, Bun).
 Please be aware that you can always request a chaperone.